Excale/nLaunchy/readme.txt

 * 'U': the OS was not recognized and thus not patched
 * 'F': if this is an OS made by TI, this means it was not loaded correctly in memory.
+* 'K': couldn't update the OS.
+You probably forgot to move phoenix.old.tns
 CX: if the reset button doesn't work, use a screwdriver to open the battery door and remove the battery before plugging it back in.